roboflow/inference/inference/enterprise/parallel/README.md

 ### Methodology

 The following metrics are taken on a machine with eight cores and one gpu.
 The FPS metrics reflect best out of three trials.
-The column labeled 0.9.5.parallel reflects the latests concurrent FPS metrics.
+The column labeled 0.9.5.parallel reflects the latest concurrent FPS metrics.

 ### Results
 | Workspace | Model | Model Type | split | 0.9.5.rc FPS| 0.9.5.parallel FPS |